EvitaKnits/stitch-space/README.md

 Once signed in, users can access the full site, with restrictions ensuring they can only add, edit, or view their own personal details and artwork.

-The table below provides a detailed overview of page access based on authentication and authorization:
+The table below provides a detailed overview of page access based on authentication and authorisation:

 Authentication: Requires the user to be logged in.
-Authorization: Limits access to a user's own content.
+Authorisation: Limits access to a user's own content.
 Neither: Accessible without being logged in.

 | Page                                 | Access Logged Out? | Access Logged In? | Access Only Own? |